dan-turner-djt/React-CV-Website/README.md

-A website made with React (in TypeScript), with UI components from Material UI, hosted by firebase, and with e2e tests in Cypress.
+A website made with React (using TypeScript, HTML and SCSS), with UI components from Material UI, hosted by Firebase, and with e2e tests in Cypress.

 https://dan-turner-djt-cv-website.web.app/